diogoff/iMac-24-late-2006/README.md

 ## Drivers for the WiFi card

 After installing Xubuntu, almost everything worked out of the box (including brightness control, which didn't work on Debian).
-However, there were some final touches to do.
+However, there were some final touches that needed to be done.
 One of them was the WiFi adapter.
 For this, I had to go to `Software & Updates`, `Additional Drivers` tab, and select the Broadcom driver from `bcmwl-kernel-source (proprietary)`.

 ## Firmware for the iSight camera